huntdatacenter/docs/docs/do-science/transfers/external-kista.md

 **2. Share public SSH key with HUNT Cloud**

 After generating the SSH key pair, please share the **public key** (not the private one) with us.
-Send your new public key (`ekista.pub`) as an email attachment to your HUNT Cloud contact that can forward your key to us as an attachment in their service order.
+Send your new public key `ekista_pubkey.txt` as an email attachment to your HUNT Cloud contact that can forward your key to us as an attachment in their service order.

 ### SFTP client